 The awards listed below have different methods by which students should apply.
-Two of the awards are included in an application process by which students should complete the application below.
-The application deadline for these scholarships will be in April 2016.
-Information will be emailed to students in March 2016.
-These two scholarships include:
+Three of the awards are included in an application process by which students should complete the application below.
+The application deadline for these scholarships will be in April 2017.
+Information will be emailed to students in March 2017.
+These scholarships include:

 William Kermit Barclift Scholarship

 Michael Forman and Bonnie Brae Forman Scholarship

 Application information for the other scholarships is listed in the description of each award.

 Applicants may contact AU Central directly for questions regarding their financial aid package and to learn more about how these scholarships may affect their financial aid package.

 The application deadline for the Barclift, Ottenberg and Forman Scholarships for 2017-2018 was April 10, 2017 at 8:00am.
 Notifications will be made in June.